 Greetings from Seattle

 A classic, the Greetings from Seattle mural in Belltown is a must-see.
-A beautiful depiction of the city’s iconic sites, this piece of art is proof you’ve made it to the Emerald City.
+A beautiful depiction of the city’s iconic sites, this piece of art, created by the team at Greetings Tour, is proof you’ve made it to the Emerald City.
 Find it on the south side of Bedlam Coffee on Second Avenue near Bell Street.
 You can also find a similar mural in Seattle’s Georgetown neighborhood just south of downtown.

-Greetings from Seattle mural in Belltown Photo: Alexandra Simon
+Greetings from Seattle mural in Belltown created by Greetings Tour Photo: Alexandra Simon

 Love Tetris?
 This mural is for you.
 Head to Eighth Avenue and Pine Street for a depiction of this video game favorite created by artist Will Schlough via Urban ArtWorks, a Seattle-based nonprofit organization that provides opportunities for contemporary artists and local youth to work together to create public works of art.